Kur0n33k0/Challenges-HackyNov/README.md

 # Presentation

-Hacky'Nov is a french CTF event organized by student from Ynov school (from Bachelor 1 to Mastere 2) at Aix-en-Provence.
+Hacky'Nov is a french CTF event organized by students from Ynov school (from Bachelor 1 to Mastere 2) at Aix-en-Provence.

 This event is oriented around 3 principal subjects :